-Table 4.1 Environmental Complaint Handling Procedure Complaint Received via Project Hotline Complaint Received via 1823 or from other government departments Contractor notify ER, ET and IEC ER notify Contractor, ET and IEC Contractor log complair nt and date of receipt ont o the complaint database.
-Contractor, ER and ET to conduct investig gation of complaint If complaint is considered not valid If complaint is found valid ET or ER to reply the complainant if necessary Contractor to identify and implement remedial measures in consultation with the IEC, ET and ER.
-The ER, ET and IEC to review the effectiveness of the Contractor's remedial measures and t updated situation; ET to undertake additional monitoring and audit to verify the situation if necessary, and oversee that circumstances leadin to the complaint do not recur.
-ER to co further inspection as necessary.
-If the complaint is referred by the EPD, the Contractor to prepare interim report on the status of the complaint investigation and follow-up actions stipulated above, including the details of the remedial measures and additional monitoring identified or already taken, for submission to EPD within the time frame assigned by the EPD The ET to record the details of the complaint, results of the investigation, subsequent actions taken to address the complaint and updated situation including the effectiveness of the remedial measures, supported by regular and additional monitoring results in the monthly EM&A reports
+Complaint Received via Project Hotline Complaint Received via 1823 or from other Complaint Received via 1 Toject Hounie government departments Contractor notify ER, ET and IEC ER notify Contractor, ET and IEC Contractor log complaint and date of receipt on to the complaint database.
+Contractor, ER and ET to gation of complaint

+If complaint is considered not valid If complaint is found valid in complaint is considered not valid ii complaint is round vand ET or ER to reply the complainant if necessary Contractor to identify and implement remedial measures in consultation with the IEC, ET and ER.
+The ER, ET and IEC to review the effectiveness of the Contractor's remedial measures and the updated situation; ET to undertake additional monitoring and audit to verify the situation if necessary, and oversee that circumstances leading to the complaint do not recur.
+ER to conduct further inspection as necessary.
+If the complaint is referred by the EPD, the Cor ntractor to prepare interim report on the status of the tipulated above, including the details of the remedial measures and additional monitoring identified or already taken, for submission to EPD within the time frame assigned by the EPD - 6

+The ET to record the details of the complaint, results of the investigation, subsequent actions taken to

 - 4.2.
 Should non-compliance of the criteria occur, action in accordance with the Action Plan in Appendix D shall be carried out. - 4.3.
-No exceedance of the Action and Limit Levels of 24-hour TSP and 1-hour TSP monitoring were recorded during the reporting month. - 4.4.
-No complaint and non-compliance was received in the reporting month. - 4.5.
-No notification of summons and prosecution was received in the reporting period. - 4.6.
+No exceedance of the Action and Limit Levels of 24-hour TSP and 1-hour TSP monitoring was recorded during the reporting month. - 4.4.
+No complaint and non-compliance were received in the reporting month. - 4.5.
+No notification of summons and successful prosecution was received in the reporting period. - 4.6.
 Statistics on complaints, notifications of summons and successful prosecutions are summarized in Appendix L.